Become an In2science mentor

 - exposure to a classroom environment from a new perspective

-- recognition of volunteering through the La Trobe Volunteering Award program
+- recognition of volunteering through the La Trobe Career Ready Advantage Award program

 - satisfaction that you are making a difference in the community.

-In2science mentors work with secondary school science or maths students for a 10 week period throughout the university semester.
+In2science mentors work with secondary school STEM students for a 10 week period throughout the university semester.
 Working with the classroom teacher, the mentors help students, share their own experiences and motivations for studying at university, and relate schoolwork to real-world examples.
 In2science has two delivery methods:

 Mentors are paired with one class and visit the school for one period/session each week.
 Mentors help the students with their learning in a small group or whole class setting.
-During periods of remote learning, In2science provides flexible, tailored support for students via online mentoring.
 The time each mentor spends in the school varies from placement to placement, as some may be a single (50-70 minutes) or double (1.5 hours) period.